emmonh/arch-dotfiles/README.md

 # reboot
 ```

-# Window Manager
+# System Setup

-Once the base system boots cleanly and the internet access is established successfully, we'll build a solid background to then build our WM setup.
+From now on it's about adding more "familiar" packages to the system in order to customize it and get the best out of it.

-## AUR Helper
+### AUR Helper

-Some software required will be available through AUR, for this, it's essential to have an AUR helper installed, in this case we'll use [**yay**](https://github.com/Jguer/yay)
+Some software required will be available through AUR, for this, it's essential to have an AUR helper installed, in this case we'll use [**yay**](https://github.com/Jguer/yay):

 ```
-$ sudo pacman -S --needed git base-devel     # If not installed already
+$ sudo pacman -Sy git base-devel     # If not installed already
 $ git clone https://aur.archlinux.org/yay.git
 $ cd yay
 $ makepkg -si
 ```

-## Graphics
+### Graphics

 Since we'll be using a [**Wayland**](https://wayland.freedesktop.org/) compositor, we'll start with that: